-After splicing DeviceID, SellerID and CardID to create the Partition Key, the table generated is shown as follows:
+After splicing DeviceID, SellerID, and CardID to create the Partition Key, the new table is shown as follows:

-However, splicing the Primary Key columns to form a table has some drawbacks.
+However, splicing the Primary Key columns to form a table poses some drawbacks.
 DeviceID is an integer-type Primary Key column.
-In the original table, the purchase records of DeviceID = 54 come before those of DeviceID = 167.
-After splicing the first three Primary Key columns into a string-type Primary Key column, the purchase records of DeviceID = 54 will come after those of DeviceID = 167.
-If the application needs to read all purchase records from the DeviceID range [15, 100), the preceding table will not be suitable.
+In the original table, the purchase records of DeviceID = 54 are listed before those of DeviceID = 167.
+After splicing the first three Primary Key columns into a string-type Primary Key column, the purchase records of DeviceID = 54 will be listed after those of DeviceID = 167.
+If the application needs to read all purchase records from the DeviceID range [15, 100), the preceding table is not optimal.

 In response to this situation, you can add 0s in front of the DeviceIDs.
-The number of added 0s can be determined by the maximum number of digits for DeviceIDs.
-If the DeviceID range is [0, 999999], you can add 0s so that all DeviceIDs have 6 digits and then splice.
+The number of 0s to add is determined by the maximum number of digits for DeviceIDs.
+If the DeviceID range is [0, 999999], you can add 0s so that all DeviceIDs have 6 digits, and then splice.
 The resulting table will be as follows:

-: influences the lexicographic order.
-When selecting a connector, choose a character that is less than the ASCII code of all other available characters.
-In this table, the SellerID value uses numbers and uppercase/lowercase English letters.
-Use
+:, which influences the lexicographic order, meaning ‘000054:a1001’ is lexicographically less than ‘000054:a100:’, but ‘a1001’ is greater than ‘a100’.
+To resolve this issue, choose a character that is less than the ASCII code of all other available characters.
+In this table, the SellerID value uses uppercase and lowercase letters and digits.
+It is recommended that

 , is less than the ASCII code of all characters available for the SellerID.

-, and then splicing produces the following table:
+, and then splicing, produces the following optimized table:

-when the total data size for all rows in a single Partition Key may exceed 1 GB, you can splice multiple Primary Key columns to form a Partition Key in order to minimize the data size of an individual Primary Key.
-When splicing the Partition Key, pay attention to the following issues:
+If the total data size for all rows in a single Partition Key exceeds 1 GB, you can splice multiple Primary Key columns to form a Partition Key to minimize the data size of an individual Primary Key.
+When splicing the Partition Key, the following should be noted:

 When choosing the Primary Key columns to splice, be sure that the original rows of the same Partition Key will have different Partition Keys after splicing.